Pi Lambda Sigma: Merger with Theta Phi Alpha

 According to Ruth Thompson, a Pi Lambda Sigma sister (at the time) who worked on the merger:

 "Pi Lambda Sigma was faced with several alternatives: a.) merger; b.) dissolution with assets set up in scholarship funds; and c.) each collegiate chapter would make its own decision whether to merge, go local, etc. The final vote was for the merger.
 I visited the Dean of Women at the University of Cincinnati and asked for advice.
 The administration was in favor of the merger and was helpful.
 We checked all NPC groups and sent questionnaires to four sororities.
 We received two responses besides Theta Phi's.
 It took two years to finalize our merger with Theta Phi Alpha.
 The decision was made because the ideals of both sororities were similar and we hoped that together we would become strong."

 At the Pi Lambda Sigma national convention in May 1952, the members of Pi Lambda Sigma voted to merge with Theta Phi Alpha.
 At Theta Phi Alpha's Nineteenth National Convention in Chicago, Illinois on June 28, 1952, this merger was ratified by representatives of the full membership.
 At the Theta Phi Alpha convention, the National President of Pi Lambda Sigma, Alison Hume Lotter, was initiated into Theta Phi Alpha and the merger was accomplished.

 Symbols

 Pi Lambda Sigma's insignia's badge was a black enamel shield surrounded by pearls with the Greek letters ΠΛΣ inscribed in gold.
 Its pledge pin was a gold Greek cross and circle.
 Its insignia was a cross, circle, torch, and shepherdess' crook.

 The colors of Pi Lambda Sigma were white and gold.
 The sorority's patron saint was St. Margaret of the Dragon.
 Its flower was the Marguerite daisy, named for its patron saint.
 Its jewel was the pearl.
 Its motto was "One Fold, One Shepherd".
 Its publication was The Torch.

 Chapters

 Pi Lambda Sigma had eight chapters in its history.
-Bold text indicates chapters that were active at the time of the merger; italics indicate chapters that had closed.